abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 1. You should now check whether Laura can download Microsoft 365 Apps for enterprise to her client PC when the global Office download setting has been turned Off.

-	>**Note:** To do this, you must first switch back to **LON-CL2**, Minimze **LON-CL1** VM, and navigate back to the hyper-v manager, right click on the **LON-CL2** VM and select **Connect**.
+	>**Note:** To do this, you must first switch back to **LON-CL2**, navigate back to the hyper-v manager, right click on the **LON-CL2** VM and select **Connect**.

 1. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins (verify Laura's **LA** initials appear in the upper-right corner of the browser; note that Laura's name doesn't appear because she's not a member of the M365 pilot project group that was assigned to the custom theme).

-In your browser, verify you're on the **Home | Microsoft 365** tab.
+1. In your browser, verify you're on the **Home | Microsoft 365** tab.
 When you left off after the prior lab task, this page didn't display any Microsoft 365 apps in the navigation pane on the left because Laura wasn't assigned a Microsoft 365 license.
 Let's see what happens now that Laura has been assigned a license.

 1. Select the **Refresh** icon that appears to the left of the address bar at the top of your browser.
 After refreshing the page, notice the Microsoft 365 app icons that now appear on the left-side of the screen because Laura has been assigned a Microsoft 365 license.